amida-tech/amida-notification-microservice/README.md

 ##### `NOTIFICATION_SERVICE_MONGO_CONNECTION_STRING` (Required)

 Connection string that is passed to the mongo driver.
 This can take the generic format: `mongodb://username:password@host:port/dbname`.
 We recommend only specifying host, port and dbname in this string, which will look like `mongodb://host:port/dbname`.
-Specify the username and password using the `NOTIFICATION_SERVICE_MONGO_USER` and `NOTIFICATION_SERVICE_MONGO_USER` variables.
+Specify the username and password using the `NOTIFICATION_SERVICE_MONGO_USER` and `NOTIFICATION_SERVICE_MONGO_PASSWORD` variables.
 - When using docker, set the host to the name of the docker container running mongo.
 Setting to `amida-notification-microservice-db` is recommended.

 ##### `NOTIFICATION_SERVICE_MONGO_DB`